jimqian911/pol345_precept/week 8/pol345_precept8_for_loop.md

 Welcome!
 This document contains materials that would be helpful for week 8 of POL 345.
 Specifically, we will cover two important control structures in programming: *for loop* and *if statement*, as well as the *K-Means* algorithm.

+In this document, we will focus on the *for loop*.

 ### 1. For loop[1]

 #### 1.1 Basic Idea of for loop